hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

-# Joe Manchin vs Dave Chapelle Sentiment Analysis
+# Joe Manchin vs Dave Chappelle Sentiment Analysis

 October 27th, 2021

 ### A comparison of reddit sentiments regarding the following recent controversies:
 - Joe Manchin's rejection of climate change mitigating strategies in the Build Back Better bill proposed by Democrats in Congress
-- Dave Chapelle's anti-trans/trans-critical comments in his stand-up comedy special hosted on Netflix
+- Dave Chappelle's anti-trans/trans-critical comments in his stand-up comedy special hosted on Netflix

 The purpose of this study is to investigate population sentiments regarding these controversies using sentiment analysis of title, thread, and comment data from related searches in